Asteres-Technologies/COSMIC-Roadmap/README.md

 ## Setup Instructions

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.13 or higher (might work on lower version, but only tested on 3.13)
 - Git

 ### Virtual Environment Setup